When PaperCut Published Google Cloud Print Printers Show as Offline

 Sometimes you might notice that Google Cloud Print printers published through the PaperCut admin console show as offline to users trying to print from the Chrome browser or Chromebooks.
-There are a few network-related things we think you should check that have shown to affect the way PaperCut publishes printers and delivers print jobs from the cloud.
+There are a few network-related things we think you should check that have proved to have an effect on the way PaperCut publishes printers and delivers print jobs from the cloud.

 Does your organization use Securly DNS filtering services?

-Another instance of offline GCP printers came down to rules in the customer’s Fortigate firewall that could be relaxed.
-In this case, their Fortigate was also doing DNS and content filtering on top of other intrusion protection stuff.
+Another instance of offline GCP printers came down to rules in a customer’s Fortigate firewall, which could be relaxed.
+In that case, their Fortigate device was also facilitating DNS and content filtering on-top of other intrusion protection stuff.

 Adaptive network security appliances and services

-Keep in mind that PaperCut’s GCP implementation requires a persistently always-on connection to GCP services in the cloud.
+Keep in mind that PaperCut’s GCP implementation requires an ‘always-on’ connection to GCP services in the cloud.
 To some adaptive network security appliances and services, this looks like a compromise in security, so it gets shut down.
-Your security services should be able to produce a log that can identify these events; a packet capture tool like Wire Shark can help too.
+Your security services should be able to produce a log that can identify these events; a packet capture tool like Wireshark can help too.
 The suggestion here is to whitelist communications on the following ports and between the PaperCut server and these remote hosts: